-Elgin pocket watches continue to be extremely popular among the antique and vintage watch market, making rare and authentic ones into valuable and normally expensive pieces to own, whether for a watch enthusiast or a collector.
+Elgin pocket watches continue to be extremely popular within the antique and vintage watch market; turning rare and authentic ones into valuable and expensive pieces to own, whether for a watch enthusiast or a collector.
 The unique timepieces have exquisite craftsmanship, finishes, jeweled movements, excellent materials, and a vast selection of intricate designs.

 This post will be covering:

 - Why Were Elgin Pocket Watches So Popular?

 - Why Collect and Invest in an Elgin Pocket Watch?

 - Was Elgin The Largest Manufacturer of Pocket Watches?